hashgraph/hedera-services/hedera-node/docs/design/services/smart-contract-service/create-update-getinfo-token-metadata.md

 - Verify `getFungibleTokenInfoWithMetadata` returns the correct metadata for a fungible token with metadata key
 - Verify `getTokenInfoWithMetadata` returns the correct metadata for a token with metadata key
 - Verify `getNonFungibleTokenInfoWithMetadata` returns the correct metadata for a non-fungible token with metadata key
+- Verify `updateNftsMetadata` updates metadata for multiple NFTs
+- Verify `updateNftsMetadata` updates metadata for single NFT

 ### Negative Tests

 - Verify `updateTokenInfo` fails to update token info with metadata when metadata key is not set
 - Verify `updateTokenInfo` fails to update token info with metadata when metadata key is different
+- Verify `updateNftsMetadata` fails to update metadata for multiple NFTs when metadata key is not set
+- Verify `updateNftsMetadata` fails to update metadata for multiple NFTs when metadata key is different